tazjel/declaracad/README.md

 ## Installing

 There is currently no installer as it's in pre-alpha state.
+It runs on windows and linux (have not yet tested osx but it should also work).
 To use it:

 ```bash